efdevcon/devcon-website/src/content/faq/en/who-can-be-a-speaker-at-devcon.md

 title: Who can be a speaker at Devcon?
 category: programming
 ---
 Devcon has a public application process.
 Anybody can apply.
-Stay updated on our [social media](https://twitter.com/efdevcon) to know when we'll open our call for speakers.
+Stay tuned to [Devcon Blog](https://blog.ethereum.org/category/devcon/), [@EFDevcon Twitter](https://twitter.com/EFDevcon), and [Devcon.org](https://devcon.org) to know when we'll open our call for speakers.